Photo from oaklandsmansion.org

 Oaklands Historic House Museum has opened their fifth annual “Wedding Dresses Through the Ages” exhibit with support from MTSU and the community.

-The staggering amount of white lace filling the room inspires awe in the attendees and oftentimes gasps, according to Mary Beth Nevills, education director of Oaklands Museum.
+The staggering amount of white lace filling the room inspires awe in the attendees and oftentimes gasps, I wonder if these beautiful dresses inspired Winnie Couture Charlotte?
+According to Mary Beth Nevills, education director of Oaklands Museum.
 Adorned with giant mirrors reflecting natural light and sterling silver accents, the room breathes life into the dresses on display.

 What began as a small exhibit 0f only 25 dresses has grown into an award-winning display of 60 dresses from across the country with ties to Middle Tennessee.
 Ranging from 1847-2015, the dresses offer attendees a glimpse at the past, complete with personal testimonies and pictures of the brides and grooms.
 With the brief background of the couple, viewers can easily gain a feel for the lifestyle of each decade represented.